S. Sreesanth: Test career

 Sreesanth at an event in 2012.

 Sreesanth was selected for his first Test squad in the home series against England in March 2006, in place of Zaheer Khan.
 He claimed 4/95 in his debut appearance in the 1st Test in Nagpur, where he opened the bowling with Irfan Pathan.
-He was ruled out of the second Test in Mohali due to illness, but recovered and captured five wickets as well a 29* with the bat in the Third Test in Mumbai.
+He was ruled out of the second Test in Mohali due to illness, but recovered and captured five wickets as well as a 29* with the bat in the Third Test in Mumbai.
 With the axing of Pathan, Sreesanth became India's leading pace bowler on the tour of the West Indies.
 He missed the second Test due to an injury but managed to claim his best match figures of 5/72 in the 4th Test in Kingston, Jamaica.

 Sreesanth playing for India against Somerset in 2011.

 Sreesanth's most significant performance to date in Test cricket was his role in the first Test of India's 2006 tour to South Africa at Johannesburg.
-After losing the limited-overs series 4–0, Sreesanth produced took 5–40 in a display of pace and swing to help dismiss South Africa.
-This performance helped to bowl South Africans out for just 84, leading to first Indian win on South African soil, for which he was named man of the match.
+After losing the limited-overs series 4–0, Sreesanth produced a spell of 5–40 in a display of pace and swing bowling to help dismiss South Africa for just 84 runs, leading to the first Indian win on South African soil, for which he was named man of the match.
 Again, Sreesanth's emotional antics, which have led him to be regarded by some commentators as eccentric, were frequently noted.
-He was fined after breaching the International Cricket Council's advertising logo policy, and also for "conduct contrary to the spirit of the game" after sending off Hashim Amla after dismissing him.
+He was fined after breaching the International Cricket Council's advertising logo policy, and also for "conduct contrary to the spirit of the game" for sending off Hashim Amla after dismissing him.
 He was also involved in a highly publicised confrontation while batting against paceman André Nel.
 Nel delivered a series of fast balls at Sreesanth's upper body and after Sreesanth ungainly evaded one delivery, taunted him by gesturing to his chest, indicating that he felt Sreesanth was lacking in courage.
 On the next ball, Sreesanth gave him the charge and hit the ball straight over the bowler's head into the stands for a six.
 He then whirled his bat in enthusiasm and danced down the wicket, making fun of Nel and performing a dance.
 Later, Sreesanth said that he would not repeat anything of the sort, since he could be suspended for violating the code of conduct.
 Even though he went unpunished for the Nel incident, he was fined 30% of the match fee for running towards Hashim Amla after picking up his wicket, and wearing a branded garment under the jersey.